nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 6. This list of matching results is then printed to standard output.

 The following sequence diagram below shows how the <code>Duke</code> object creates the <code>FindCommand</code> object.
-Note the <code>Ui</code> class isomitted in the sequence diagram to emphasise on the other classes:
+Note the <code>Ui</code> class is omitted in the sequence diagram to emphasise on the other classes:

 ![alt text](images/Findfinal6.png)